RishiYadav03/Power-calculator/README.md

 🧊 Cube of the number (number × number × number)

-✅ Whether the number is positive, negative, or zero
+✅ Whether the number is positive, negative it converts to positive integer

 💡 Features: